Radio Advertising Costs: A Simple Guide to Ad Spend

 ---|---|---|---|

 Streaming radio advertising rates can fluctuate depending on the time of day as well as the popularity of shows and stations.
-In other words, you can’t simply divide the total cost by the number of ad spots to determine how much you are paying for each spot for a radio advertising campaign.
+In other words, you can’t simply divide the total cost by the number of ad spots to determine how much a radio ad campaign costs.
 It won’t be accurate because some times of the day are much more expensive than others.
 Holidays and special events can also influence radio ad pricing.

 How to Calculate Radio Ad Costs per Spot

-The general formula for calculating the cost of a radio ad is simple—it comes down to the number of listeners multiplied by the cost to reach 1,000 listens (CPM).
+The general formula for calculating how much a radio ad will cost is the number of listeners multiplied by the cost to reach 1,000 listeners (CPM).
 However, as mentioned, the number of people listening to a radio station varies based on time of day, time of year, station, and program popularity.
-As a result, radio advertising costs cannot be calculated as a fixed rate.
+This means that there is no fixed rate for radio advertising costs.

 What Is ‘Pricing per Spot’ in Radio Advertising?